Polynomial definability in constraint languages with few subpowers: Preliminaries

-While Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} is open even under the presence of a Mal'tsev polymorphism, the above example can be generalized to a \emph{central} Mal'tsev polymorphism, that is, one which is compatible with its own function graph, i.e., the 4-ary relation $R=\{(x,y,z,m(x,y,z))\mid x,y,z\in A\}$.
-(The reason is that the \emph{polymorphism algebra} is then \emph{affine}, i.e., polynomially equivalent to a module.)
+While Conjecture~\ref{conjecture:short-definitions-iff-few-subpowers} is open even under the presence of a Mal'tsev polymorphism, the above example can be generalized to constraint languages with a \emph{central} Mal'tsev polymorphism.
+This means that the Mal'tsev polymorphism $m$ is compatible with its own function graph, i.e., the 4-ary relation $R=\{(x,y,z,m(x,y,z))\mid x,y,z\in A\}$ is also pp-definable in $\Gamma$.
+In this case we know by \cite{gumm_algebras_1979} that the corresponding polymorphism clone $\Pol(\Gamma)$ is \emph{affine}, i.e., up to composition with constants it consists of all affine operations over a module.
+In particular, then $m(x,y,z) = x-y+z$, where $+$ is the addition in the underlying module.
+For such affine cases we get the following generalization of Example \ref{example:lin}:

+\begin{theorem} Let $\Gamma$ be a constraint language such that $\Pol(\Gamma)$ is affine.
+Then $\Gamma$ has pp-definitions of length $O(n^2)$. \end{theorem}

+We remark that, at least for domains of prime size $p$, Theorem \ref{theorem:affine} can be proved analogously to Example \ref{example:lin}, since then $\langle \Gamma \rangle$ can be easily described as a nice subset of the relational clone of all affine subspaces of powers of $\Z_p$ (see e.g. \cite{bagyinski_lattice_1982}).
+But, as Theorem \ref{theorem:affine} is also a corollary of our main result (Theorem \ref{theorem:main-result}) we will not include a full proof of it at the current point.

 For the second example, we need the following characterization of relations invariant under near-unanimity operations: